danielPoloWork/leetCodeChallenge/README.md

 often used as challenges during coding interviews.
 By studying these solutions, you can gain a deeper understanding of how to use Rust to solve complex programming problems.

+## <a id="sql"></a> Sql
+In this category, you will find various algorithms implemented in SQL.
+These algorithms solve specific problems and are often used as challenges during coding interviews.
+By studying these solutions, you can gain a deeper understanding of how to use SQL to solve complex programming problems.

 ## <a id="ts"></a> Typescript
 In this category, you will find various algorithms implemented in TS.
 These algorithms solve specific problems and are